 At St Augustine’s, classroom teachers and Mathematics and Literacy experts use diagnostic testing, work samples and observations, to identify students who would benefit from specialised assistance or enrichment.

 Students from Year 4, 5 and 6 who have shown strong Number skills are extended by participating in the Australian Problem Solving Mathematical Olympiads Junior section.
 The students complete five papers of 5 questions each that utilise and challenge their problem-solving techniques.

 This intensive program for students in Years 1 – 4 aims to develop strong mental strategies and mathematical knowledge.

 Reading Recovery is an intensive, one to one, early intervention program designed to support Year 1 students having difficulty with reading.

 Reading Recovery is an early literacy intervention program.
 It aims to help students develop reading and writing skills so that they develop greater independence.
 Selected students are removed from the classroom for 30 minutes of individual instruction each day.

-A small group reading intervention program for students in Year 2 and Year 3 with identified needs in Literacy.
+A small group reading intervention program for students with identified needs in Literacy.
 This program aims to increase students’ reading comprehension skills and improve reading confidence.

 Access is provided for Parents of gifted and highly able children to enrol directly into the various programs being offered throughout the year.
 These programs include: Brainwaves Club, Eureka and Journeys Programs.